Diana-Is/BayesianStatistics/README.md

 ## Abstract
-Cancer is a very complex desease characterized by uncontrolled cells growth.
-In past studies, it was shown that cell-cell interactions play a vital role in the progression of the methastasis of cancer But it is hard for pathologists to study those subtle though crucial patterns due to human brain limitations!
+The digital pathology imaging of tumor tissue produces massive data that can capture histological details in high resolution at a large scale.
+It enables detailed identification, analysis and classification up to an individual cell level thanks to the recent developments in computational techniques.

-Bayesian framework well applies in order to model how the mark in a pattern might have been formed given the points
+Our study focuses on the problem of modeling \textbf{spatial correlations} among three cells commonly observed in tumor pathology images: \textit{lymphocyte}, \textit{stromal}, and \textit{tumor}, and approaches the problem in a Bayesian framework, with the aim of modeling how the mark in a pattern might have been formed given the points, with interpretable underlying parameters.

-Our dataset is coming from an *images* dataset of more than 50 images.
-In particular, it comes from the dataset of pathology images of lung cancer patients as a result of the National Lung Screening trial from the National Cancer Institute from US.
-\
-We describe a spatial map of cells using:
-1. *(x, y)*: couple of Cartesian spacial coordinates,
-1. *z*: mark, associated by our data providers through a CNN classifier trained on years of data collected from ill patients.
-\
-##### Our goal is to **study the arrangements of cell types associated with the observed cells**, given their locations.
-In spatial point pattern analysis, such a problem is called *marking modeling*, which is to study the formulation of the marks z in a pattern, given the points (x, y).

-## Code
-TBD :)
+The main goal of the study is to apply Markov Chain Monte Carlo (MCMC) sampling techniques, combined with the double Metropolis-Hastings (DMH) algorithm, to sample from the posterior distribution with an intractable normalizing constant.
+The additional aim is to study the statistical significance of the estimated parameters for the prediction of the patient survival time.